IBM/SpectrumScaleTools/ece_os_readiness/README.md

 [ INFO  ] c72f3u01 has tuned installed as expected
 [ INFO  ] c72f3u01 does not have MegaCli installed as expected [ INFO  ] c72f3u01 has sqlite installed as expected
-[ INFO  ] c72f3u01 checking memory
+[ INFO  ] c72f3u01 is checking memory
-[ INFO  ] c72f3u01 has a total of 251.29 GiB memory which is sufficient to run ECE [ WARN  ] c72f3u01 has 8(16 in total) DIMM slot[s] which is not optimal when NVMe drive was used [ INFO  ] c72f3u01 all populated DIMM slots have same size [ INFO  ] c72f3u01 SAS TOOL:/opt/MegaRAID/storcli/storcli64
+[ INFO  ] c72f3u01 has a total of 251.29 GiB memory which is sufficient to run ECE [ WARN  ] c72f3u01 has 8(16 in total) DIMM slot[s] which is not optimal when NVMe drive was used [ INFO  ] c72f3u01 all populated DIMM slots have same size [ INFO  ] c72f3u01 has SAS TOOL: /opt/MegaRAID/storcli/storcli64 [ INFO  ] c72f3u01 is checking SCSI controller
-[ INFO  ] c72f3u01 checking SAS adapters
+[ INFO  ] c72f3u01 has 2 SCSI controllers managed by storcli
-[ WARN  ] c72f3u01 has a non tested SAS adapter
+[ INFO  ] c72f3u01 has 2 12G SCSI controllers
-[ INFO  ] c72f3u01 has a fabric SAS speed of SAS-12G for its fabric.
-Please rememeber to run the Storage acceptance tool that can be found at ece_storage_readiness in https://github.com/IBM/SpectrumScaleTools
+[ INFO  ] c72f3u01 has following SCSI controllers tested by IBM [ INFO  ] c72f3u01 Broadcom / LSI SAS3616 Fusion-MPT Tri-Mode I/O Controller Chip (IOC) (rev 02)
+[ INFO  ] c72f3u01 Broadcom / LSI SAS3616 Fusion-MPT Tri-Mode I/O Controller Chip (IOC) (rev 02)
-[ INFO  ] c72f3u01 checking if software required by SAS was installed [ INFO  ] c72f3u01 checking package installation status [ INFO  ] c72f3u01 has storcli installed as expected
+[ INFO  ] c72f3u01 disks attached to above 2 SCSI controllers can be used by ECE [ INFO  ] c72f3u01 is checking package required by SAS [ INFO  ] c72f3u01 has storcli installed as expected
-[ INFO  ] c72f3u01 has 60 HDD drive[s] on the SAS adapter the same size that ECE can use [ INFO  ] c72f3u01 all SAS drives have Volatile Write Cache disabled [ WARN  ] c72f3u01 has 0 SSD drive[s] that ECE can use
+[ INFO  ] c72f3u01 has a total of 60 HDDs with the same size [ INFO  ] c72f3u01 is checking WCE setting of HDD
-[ INFO  ] c72f3u01 checking NVMe drive
+[ INFO  ] c72f3u01 all SAS drives have Volatile Write Cache disabled [ INFO  ] c72f3u01 has 60 SAS HDDs can be used by ECE [ INFO  ] c72f3u01 is checking NVMe drive
-[ INFO  ] c72f3u01 has a total of 4 NVMe drive[s] but more checks are required
+[ INFO  ] c72f3u01 has a total of 4 NVMe drives
-[ INFO  ] c72f3u01 checking if software required by NVMe drive was installed [ INFO  ] c72f3u01 checking package installation status [ INFO  ] c72f3u01 has nvme-cli installed as expected [ INFO  ] c72f3u01 all NVMe drives have the same size [ INFO  ] c72f3u01 all NVME drives have Volatile Write Cache disabled
+[ INFO  ] c72f3u01 is checking package required by NVMe drive [ INFO  ] c72f3u01 has nvme-cli installed as expected [ INFO  ] c72f3u01 all NVMe drives have the same size [ INFO  ] c72f3u01 all NVME drives have Volatile Write Cache disabled